prakhar619/notes_ref/Programming_Lang/Language Basics/Prolog/Readme.txt

 Operating/Solving Queries
     Queries replace or delete(replace with empty) -> No query left=>(original query binding or true) else Query left=>false

-    Match with Fact or RuleHead
+    Match 1st predicate of query with Fact or RuleHead Then Replace
-        Then Replace
             for Fact-> empty Query
             for RuleHead-> RuleBody
     if No Match then Backtract or Return false

 Matching Conditions(Unification):
     same Predicate name